Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

 \subsubsection{Datasets}

-In the high resource setting, we constructed 44.2M translation sentence pairs as a training dataset with the procedures of \newcite{kiyono-etal-2020-tohoku} which achieved the best result in the WMT 2020 news translation task.
-In addition, we augmented the training data by using the back-translation technique~\cite{sennrich:2016:backtrans} in the same manner as \newcite{kiyono-etal-2020-tohoku}.
+In the high resource setting, we constructed 44.2M translation sentence pairs as a training dataset with the procedures of \cite{kiyono-etal-2020-tohoku} which achieved the best result in the WMT 2020 news translation task.
+In addition, we augmented the training data by using the back-translation technique~\cite{sennrich:2016:backtrans} in the same manner as \cite{kiyono-etal-2020-tohoku}.
 We obtained 284.3M pairs as synthetic training data.
+For evaluation, we add newstest2018 and 2019 to the set used in Section \ref{sec:exp_standard_setting} to because \cite{kiyono-etal-2020-tohoku} used these two test sets.
 In the same as Section \ref{sec:exp_standard_setting}, we measured case-sensitive detokenized BLEU with SacreBLEU.